Medigap Supplement Plan G

 Most states allow insurance companies to “medically underwrite”, even if you are downgrading coverage (for example going from a Plan F to a Plan G).

-Another reason that Medigap Plan G is the best Medicare Supplement Insurance today is because of the lower premium.
+Another reason that Medigap Supplement Part G is the best Medicare Supplement Insurance today is because of the lower premium.

-Medigap Plan F has a much higher premium according to a comparison done by Forbes:
+Medigap Plan F has a much higher premium according to a comparison by Forbes:

 I ran a quick comparison for a male age 65, non-tobacco user, living in the Dallas-Fort Worth area.

-Medigap Plan G is The Best Medicare Gap Insurance
+Medigap Part G is The Best Medicare Gap Insurance

 **For Skilled Nursing you must have a 3-day qualifying stay in the hospital to qualify for Skilled Nursing Facility care AND you’ll still pay the benefit period Part A deductible ($1,340).